 Packhouse workers may do some or all of the following:

 - grade, pack and store produce according to market requirements

 - check the quality of produce

 Skills and knowledge

 Packhouse workers need to have knowledge of:

-- grading, packing and storing crops
+- grading, packing and storing produce

-- fruit standards
+- quality standards for produce

 - work regular business hours in the off season, but usually do shift work and extra hours during the harvest season